Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - [Exalead](https://www.exalead.com/search/): slow, quality is hit-and-miss.
 Its indexer claims to crawl the DMOZ directory, which has since shut down and been replaced by the [Curlie](https://curlie.org) directory.
 No relevant results for "Oppen&shy;heimer" and some other history-related queries.
 Allows submitting individual URLs for indexing, but requires solving a Google reCAPTCHA and entering an email address.

 - [ExactSeek](https://www.exactseek.com/): small index, disproportionately dominated by big sites.
 Failed multiple tests.
 Allows submitting individual URLs for crawling, but requires entering an email address and receiving a newsletter.
 Webmaster tools seem to heavily push for paid <abbr title="search-engine optimization">SEO</abbr> options.
-It also powers SitesOnDisplay and [Blog-<wbr>search.com](https://www.blog-search.com).
+It also powers SitesOnDisplay and [Blog-<wbr />search.com](https://www.blog-search.com).

 - [Infotiger](https://alpha.infotiger.com/): A small index that seems to find relevant results.
 It allows site submission for English and German pages.
 It also features a "similarity" search to query pages similar to a given link, with mixed results.